zakisheriff/One-Share/README.md

 </div>

 <br />

 > **"It feels like it was built by Apple."**
 >
 > Lumen isn't just a tool; it's a seamless extension of your Mac.
-> Designed with the fluid, glassy aesthetics of **macOS 26**, it bridges the gap between your Android device and your Mac with elegance and speed.
+> Designed with the fluid, glassy aesthetics of **macOS 26**, it bridges the gap between your Android & iOS devices and your Mac with elegance and speed.

 ---

 ## 🌟 Vision

-Lumen’s purpose is to be:
+Lumen's purpose is to be:

-- **A next-generation macOS file explorer** for Android
+- **A next-generation macOS file explorer** for Android & iOS
 - **A beautifully native SwiftUI application** showcasing true Apple-level design
-- **A fast, stable, modern alternative** to outdated Android File Transfer tools
+- **A fast, stable, modern alternative** to outdated file transfer tools

 ---